 Did you know 20% of flood insurance claims are from areas at low risk for flooding?

 Homeowners and renters insurance does not cover flood damage.
-Floods are the most common and costly natural disaster in the U.S. Just one inch of water can cause $25,000 in damage to your home.
+Floods are the most common and costly natural disaster in the U.S. According to FEMA, just one inch of water can cause $25,000 in damage to your home.